caznidarsic/Avocado_Slicer/README.md

-This repository contains Arduino code for controlling an Avocado Slicing Machine which was designed as part of my senior design project for my B.S. in Mechanical Engineering.
+This repository contains Arduino code for controlling an avocado slicing machine which was designed as part of my senior design project for my B.S. in Mechanical Engineering.